 Royal Pavilion

-The Royal Pavilion and surrounding gardens is a Grade I listed former royal residence located in Brighton, England.
+The Royal Pavilion and its surrounding gardens form a Grade I listed former royal residence located in Brighton, England.
 Beginning in 1787, it was built in three stages as a seaside retreat for George, Prince of Wales, who became the Prince Regent in 1811, and King George IV in 1820.
 Derived from Wikipedia licensed CC-BY-SA.

 Open Access statistics for Royal Pavilion, United Kingdom, covering academic research published from 2000 to 2024.
 Read More.